-(Matthew 13:32) It is the smallest of all seeds, but when it has grown it is larger than all the garden plants and becomes a tree, so that the birds of the air come and make nests in its branches."
+(Matthew 13:32) Which indeed is the least of all seeds: but when it is grown, it is the greatest among herbs, and becometh a tree, so that the birds of the air come and lodge in the branches thereof.

 Jesus' audience would have understood that the mustard seed was the smallest agricultural seed they would ever plant.
 They all knew about mustard seeds and how large a mustard plant could grow from a seed.
 As a plant in one of their gardens, they would plan carefully before planting a mustard seed, for it could grow as large as a tree.
 Jesus' purpose was not to try to explain to His audience seed sizes from around the world.
 He chose to use an illustration they would understand, and we need to try to understand what Jesus' audience would have understood.
 Jesus carefully planned and planted the kingdom of heaven.
 It would grow large and many people would come from the world into the kingdom.
 Many would be blessed within it.
 In harmony with the previous parable, the birds could represent Christians who are filled with the Holy Spirit (a dove brought Noah an olive leaf and the Holy Spirit descended as a dove upon Jesus at His baptism), and those who follow the devil and do evil (in Jesus' Parable of the Sower, the birds came and ate the seed).
-Both types of birds (people) may be in the kingdom of heaven until the time of the harvest.
+Both types of birds (people)

+may be in the kingdom of heaven until the time of the harvest.

-(Matthew 13:33) He told them another parable.
-"The kingdom of heaven is like leaven that a woman took and hid in three measures of flour, till it was all leavened."
+(Matthew 13:33) Another parable spake he unto them; The kingdom of heaven is like unto leaven, which a woman took, and hid in three measures of meal, till the whole was leavened.